 TRT can help people habituate (grow accustomed) to their tinnitus.
 TRT combines sound therapy with informational counselling to reduce the emotional and fearful associations of tinnitus.
 TRT can also help to partly or completely reverse hyperacusis.

 Research shows improvement in over 80% of people after TRT.
-This is significantly above the placebo effect of 40% and higher than any other available treatment or therapy.
+This is significantly above the placebo effect of 40%.
+It is higher than any other available treatment or therapy.
 Most people notice improvement in as little as 6 to 8 weeks.

 Therapy is usually done over 16 to 24 months.
 The average patient reports that perceived tinnitus loudness decreases by 50% after TRT.
 More importantly, with TRT therapy tinnitus becomes a neutral signal and no longer causes emotional reactions.